RAHGEB/Github.Portifolio/README.md

 # Hello, I'm Rahel
 <a href="https://linkedin.com/in/rahelgebissa2018"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]
+I am Experienced in data analysis, dashboard development, and data transformation, with a background in dual enrollment analytics and asset inventory management projects.

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+a recent graduate with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Detail-oriented Data Analyst with over a year of experience in analytics, bringing a strong foundation in data visualization, SQL, and Microsoft Excel, including advanced skills in VLOOKUP and Pivot Tables.
+Proven ability to extract actionable insights from data to drive business decisions.
+Skilled in remote work environments, consistently meeting deadlines and exceeding expectations.
+Holds certifications in Security+ and AWS Cloud Practitioner.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]